OFS/ofs.github.io/docs/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation.md

     $ cp core-image-full-cmdline-intel-corei7-64-20240227185330.rootfs.wic /mnt
     ```

-Remove the USB flash from the Linux computer and install the flash drive in the USB hub attached to the Intel® IPU Platform F2000X-PL.
+Remove the USB flash from the Linux computer and install the flash drive in the USB hub attached to the IPU Platform F2000X-PL.